fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 ### Exercises 12.11.

 #### Exercise 12.11: Persisting data in redis

+> In this exercise, submit the entire express application, with the Dockerfile AND docker-compose.yml.

-Do not yet create volume for redis.
-Ensure that the data is not persisted by default, that is, after running after running _docker-compose down_ and _docker-compose up_ the the counter value is not anymore set.
+Check that the data is not persisted by default: after running _docker-compose down_ and _docker-compose up_ the counter value is reset to 0.

-Create a volume for redis data and make sure that the data survives after running _docker-compose down_ and _docker-compose up_
+Then create a volume for redis data and make sure that the data survives after running _docker-compose down_ and _docker-compose up_.

 </div>